Zergalotz/email_amutomation_SMTP/README.md

 If you want you create two different email accounts, one for sending and one for receiving.
 Happy coding!

 ## Features
-- Sends an email at a specified date and time
 - Uses Google SMTP server
 - Can be customized for different email accounts and recipients
 - Handles basic email formatting